oroinc/documentation/crm/user_guide/activities/calendar_events/actions/add.rst

   Click the :guilabel:`+Add` button to configure when and how OroCommerce and OroCRM remind the participants about the event:

-  + Specify the type of the notification (to send the notification email or by showing a flash message in Oro application).
+  + Specify the type of the notification: whether to show a flash message in Oro application or send the notification email.

-  + Select the time units in which the delay bef: minutes, hours, days, or weeks in advance.
+  + Select the time units in which the time lag between a reminder and the event is measured: minutes, hours, days, or weeks.

-  + Select the delay before the reminder is sent: number of minutes, hours, days, or weeks.
+  + Enter what number of selected time intervals the time lag between a reminder and the event comprises.

   To remove a reminder, click the **x** icon next to it.

   .. important:: Reminders are disabled for recurring events.

+  .. note:: In Oro applications, an event start time is displayed adjusted according to the recipient's timezone settings both in notification emails and flash messages.
+(That is, if the event is set to start at 7 a.m. in the organizational calendar that is run according to the New York time, the start time displayed in the reminder to the user in Tokio will be 8 p.m.)

 * **Call via Hangout**—Enable this option to plan a Google Hangout meeting for the calendar event.
 When enabled, a button that starts Hangout call appears on the event card and view page when viewed by the guest.